This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Read customer reviews

 Most of the time, customer reviews are the most honest product information you will ever find– trust them.
-Don’t worry, if or when you come across a dishonest review, be it positive or negative, you will smell it a mile away.
-You’ll easily know which reviews to disregard.
+When you come across a dishonest review, be it positive or negative, you will smell coming it a mile away.
+Trust your instincts and you’ll easily know which reviews to disregard.

 Comments from real customers are very helpful for knowing if the garment fits smaller or larger than usual, taken with a grain of salt, of course.

 They also warn you in advance if there happen to be any overall quality issues.
-I’ve been swayed away from purchasing garments on numerous occasions because multiple reviews complained of fading, loose stitching, super thin fabric, etc. I’ve never regretted it because I have always found something I like even better!
+I’ve been swayed away from purchasing garments on numerous occasions because multiple reviews complained of fading, loose stitching, super thin fabric, boot soles cracking in half (like, seriously?), etc. I’ve never regretted not buying a questionable because I have always found something I like even better!

 Don’t rely on model photos to determine fit